shokanshi/singpass-myinfo/README.md

 1. For the above example, the same customization has to be applied to `callback_endpoint_controller` and `jwks_endpoint_controller` since the endpoint is now based on environment of the application.
 2. The above is just an example to illustrate how you may customize the controllers.

-## Methods Available

-If you have a multitenancy application and would like to allow onboarding of individual tenant onto Singpass, the following methods will be useful to you.
-You can setup custom controllers (like the [example](#example) above) to handle the aspect of multitenancy with them.
+## Using the Socialite Provider

 ### `singpass(): SingpassProvider`

 A helper method that return the SingpassProvider Socialite object.

+In the event where `singpass()` is not available (likely in conflict with another helper method in your project), you can still access the Socialite by calling `Socialite::driver('singpass')`.

 ---

 ### `user(): \Laravel\Socialite\Contracts\User`

 Return the Socialite user object.

+## Methods Available

+If you have a multitenancy application and would like to allow onboarding of individual tenant onto Singpass, the following methods will be useful to you.
+You can setup custom controllers (like the [example](#example) above) to handle the aspect of multitenancy with them.

 ---